CraftAcademy/workshop/walkthroughs/step1.md

   I want to be able to create a course offering with a description and multiple delivery dates
 ```

-This is added mainly for your and your fellow project members reference and tells a reader what this test file is actually about - setting the scope of the tests.
+The `Feature:` description is added mainly for your and your fellow project members reference.
+It tells a reader what this test file is actually about - setting the scope for the scenarios.

-Now we will add two basic scenarios to this Feature.
+As the next step, we will add two basic scenarios:

 ```gherkin
 # features/course_create.feature